 Next EADI General Conference announced: "Solidarity, Peace, and Social Justice", 29 June - 2 July 2020

 The central theme of the conference is “Solidarity, Peace and Social Justice”.
-Together, these three concepts represent our aspirations for approaches to global development that do not increase inequality, poverty, political marginalization and/or climate change.
+Together, these three concepts represent our aspirations for approaches to global development that development that address inequality, poverty and political marginalisation, also in connection with climate change and other environmental threats.
 Solidarity is essential for any process of social change.
 Based on mutually shared interests and human values, solidarity can be extremely powerful yet can also be easily undermined in an era of fake news and (electronically) manipulated elections.
 Peace and social justice are similarly important values in (as well as aspired outcomes of) struggles or transformation processes in which solidarity is key

 Discussing these themes in The Hague is particularly significant given that it profiles itself as the Global City of Peace and Justice.
 Indeed, The Hague has played a central role in global peace building via the International Court of Justice, the International Criminal Court, and the Organization for the Prohibition of Chemical Weapons (which received the Nobel Peace Prize in 2013).
 We aim to actively involve these international institutions - as well as many other professional organizations and NGOs in the field of peace and justice - in our debates via key note speakers in plenaries and special visits to these institutions during the conference.
 As conference organizers we are very proud that The Hague is the host city.